Sneak Preview: Cooking Stocking Stuffers lists ten of my favorite kitchen tools (mostly) under $10 for a Christmas stocking.

 10. Miscellaneous cooking stocking stuffers that won’t fit into a stocking:

 These last three things are too big for stocking-stuffers, but I wanted to mention them because I enjoy them so much.
 I use plastic containers to make iced coffee and hold bread dough while it rises.

 You may recognize the strainer.
 I use it to make Greek yogurt.
 The mesh is so fine I don’t have to line it with paper towels or cheesecloth.
 It’s also good for making ricotta cheese and straining chicken stock.

 In case you think it’s expensive, you’re RIGHT!
 And it’s worth every penny to me.
 I use mine at least twice a week and sometimes much more.
 Some day, I plan to write a whole post about the merits of a good quality strainer.

 A microplane is indispensable in my kitchen.
 If you are a big-time cook and don’t have one of these yet, you don’t know what you’re missing.
 It makes old-fashioned graters seem like inefficient antiques.

 I purchased all these items at Ace Mart Restaurant Supply, but I assume you can find most of these things at any restaurant supply and, of course, many discount stores such as Walmart or Target for a bit more.
 The only people at Ace who know me are the helpful salespeople.
-I have not been reimbursed in any way or been given one thing for free.
+I have not been reimbursed in any way.
 I love to hang out there, often trolling the aisles for good deals and things I didn’t know I needed.